readytensor/rt-datasets-forecasting/README.md

   - The CSV file with the dataset name, and no other suffix, is the full data made of both training data, and data from the forecast horizon.
   - In case of some datasets, `.png` files are also included to visualize the data.
 - The folder `config` contains two csv files - one called `forecasting_datasets.csv` which contains the dataset level attribute information.
 The second csv called `forecasting_datasets_fields.csv` contains information regarding all the fields in each of the datasets.
+- The `raw` folder contains the original data files from the source (see attributions below).
+The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset into the processed form in `processed` folder.
 - `generate_schemas.py`: contains the code to generate the schema files for each dataset.
 These are saved in the `datasets/processed` folder.
 - `create_train_test_key_files.py`: contains the code to generate the train, test, and test-key files for each dataset.
 These are saved in the `datasets/processed` folder.
 - `run_all.py`: This is used to run the above two scripts in sequence.

-Below is the description of 19 datasets in this repo.
+Below is the description of datasets in this repo.
 One of the datasets is a "smoke test" dataset that is used for quick testing of models to ensure that they are working as expected.
 The smoke test dataset is not used for scoring and benchmarking in the Ready Tensor platform.

 ---